PCR guide UK 2026 All budgets

 Best budget

 The Explorer 500 v2 is the clearest entry point into backup power for most UK homes.
 At 512Wh with pure sine wave output, LiFePO4 chemistry and a quiet fan profile, it's compact enough to store in a cupboard and pull out when needed.
-The 500W output limits it — you won't reliably start a fridge compressor — but for Wi‑Fi, phones, a laptop and LED lighting through most UK power cuts, it's hard to beat for the money.
+At 6.4kg it's also the most portable unit on this list — making it equally at home on a campsite as in the hallway.
+The 500W output limits it — you won't reliably start a fridge compressor — but for Wi‑Fi, phones, a laptop and LED lighting through most UK power cuts or camping weekends, it's hard to beat for the money.

 Capacity: 512 Wh